pinax-network/substreams-sink/README.md

   --cursor-path <string>               File path or URL to cursor lock file (default: "cursor.lock", env: CURSOR_PATH) --http-cursor-auth <string>          Basic auth credentials for http cursor (ex: username:password) (env: HTTP_CURSOR_AUTH) --production-mode <boolean>          Enable production mode, allows cached substreams data if available (default: "false", env: PRODUCTION_MODE)
-  --restart-inactivity-seconds <int>   If set, the sink will restart when inactive for over a certain amount of seconds (default: 300, env: RESTART_INACTIVITY_SECONDS)
+  --inactivity-seconds <int>   If set, the sink will stop when inactive for over a certain amount of seconds (default: 300, env: INACTIVITY_SECONDS)
   --hostname <string>                  The process will listen on this hostname for any HTTP and Prometheus metrics requests (default: "localhost", env: HOSTNAME)
   --port <int>                         The process will listen on this port for any HTTP and Prometheus metrics requests (default: 9102, env: PORT)
   --metrics-labels [string...]
 To apply generic labels to all default metrics (ex: --labels foo=bar) (default: {}, env: METRICS_LABELS)